heinerbehrends/Bootstrap4-Audio-Playlist/README.md

 # Bootstrap4-Audio-Playlist
-An audio playlist using jQuery for functionality and Bootstrap4 for styling
+An audio playlist using jQuery and the slider of jQuery-ui for functionality and Bootstrap4 and Material-UI font icons for styling.